-6.14 Regular Meeting
+7.12 Regular Meeting

 The Board may appoint a day or days, in any month or months, for regular meetings of the Board, a place and hour to be named.
-A copy of any resolution of the Board fixing the place and time of such regular meetings shall be sent to each director forthwith after being passed, but no other notice shall be required for any such regular meetings except when the Act requires the purpose, or the business to be transacted thereat, to be specified.
+A copy of any resolution of the Board fixing the place and time of such regular meetings shall be sent to each director forthwith after being passed, but no other notice shall be required for any such regular meetings except when the Act requires the purpose, or the business to be transacted thereat, to be specified.7.13 Chairperson of Board Meetings

-6.15 Chair
+A meeting of the Board shall be chaired by any of the following officers, in the following order:

+the President;

+the Vice President;

+the Treasurer; or

+the Secretary.

-The Chairperson of any meeting of the Board shall be the first mentioned of such of the following officers who is present at the meeting: President, Vice President, immediate Past President, Secretary or Treasurer.
-If no such officer is present, the directors present shall choose one of their number to be the Chair.6.16 Votes to Govern
+If no such officer is present, the Directors present, if they have quorum, shall choose one of their number to be the Chairperson.

+7.14 Votes to Govern

 At all meetings of the Board, every question shall be decided by a majority of the votes cast on the question.
-The chair of the meeting shall be entitled to vote only in the case of a tie.
+The Chairperson of the meeting shall be to the deciding vote in the event of a tie.

-6.17 Adjourned Meeting
+7.15 Adjourned Meeting